paritytech/asset-transfer-api/README.md

 **BETA**: This package is in stable beta.

-**Summary**: Asset-transfer-api is a library focused on simplifying the construction of asset transfers for Substrate based chains that involves system parachains like Kusama AssetHub and Polkadot AssetHub.
+**Summary**: Asset-transfer-api is a library focused on simplifying the construction of asset transfers for Substrate based chains that involves system parachains like Asset Hub (Polkadot and Kusama).
 It exposes a reduced set of methods which facilitates users to send transfers to other (para) chains or locally.

 ### Current Cross-chain Support